 Awards included badges, on platforms which support those, exclusive access to certain groups, leaderboard and more.
 Some members though “flexed” their status of having a high message count, and being an older member to newcomers but it was all playful banter.

-Bots proved to be really useful and they are what made MHPC group so successful.
+Bots proved to be really useful and they are what made Telegram group so successful.
 I really missed them on WhatsApp and Matrix.
 But more on Matrix as it had a bigger spam problem and it was ironic that an open source social media standard did not any bot community.

 Being a moderator is not an easy task.
 An ideal mod would have knowledge of local languages, tech savvy, respect for freedom, would not get triggered by insults, explict or shock content.